jbemcop/std-dev-env/README.md

 ## Environment Information
 The default VM that is built and configured is a VirtualBox VM that can be run on any OS.
 The VM is built on Fedora 20 x64 and contains the following software packages:
- - Gnome 3
+ - Gnome Desktop
+ - Maven
+ - Ant
+ - Git
+ - Subversion
+ - OpenJDK 1.7
- - Firefox
+ - Terminator

 ## Running the Environment
 Follow the steps below to build the Environment